ivanserg0692/ivanserg0692/README.md

 ivanserg0692/ivanserg0692 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
 I am a senior web developer on PHP.
-I develop an apllictaion's backend.
+I develop an application backend.

 Since 2023 year I had expereinced in commercial web development for 5years.
 Today my exeriense is bigger.
 I began working on Bitrix Framework in 2018.
-As result, it gave me a good exprerience.
+As result, it gave me a good experience.

 I proved my knowalge by well passing the exames of Bitrix Framemwork that is possible to check there https://dev.1c-bitrix.ru/learning/resume.php?ID=65688873-1157465